Cat and Dog Vaccination Services – Safe, Tailored Pet Vaccine Solutions

 Why are vaccinations essential for my puppy’s health?

 Vaccinations are critical in building new puppy immunity against potentially life-threatening diseases.
-Puppies are born with some immunity from their mothers, but this diminishes within a few weeks, leaving them vulnerable to serious illnesses such as infectious canine hepatitis and parainfluenza.
+Puppies are born with some protection from their mothers, but this natural immunity fades within a few weeks, leaving them vulnerable to serious illnesses such as infectious canine hepatitis and parainfluenza.

-Vaccines administered during the early stages of a puppy’s life are essential to stimulate their immune system and provide consistent protection against diseases.
-Following a proper vaccination protocol ensures your puppy gets the necessary defences to grow into a healthy adult dog.
+Vaccines administered during the early stages of a puppy’s life are essential to stimulate their immune system and provide consistent protection against disease.
+Following a proper vaccination protocol ensures your puppy develops strong defences and grows into a healthy adult dog.

-Core vaccines protect against rabies, distemper, and parvovirus, which are highly contagious and often fatal if untreated.
-Non-core vaccines, such as those for leptospirosis and canine influenza, are tailored based on environmental risks and lifestyle.
+Core vaccines protect against highly contagious diseases like rabies, distemper, and parvovirus, conditions that are often fatal if left untreated.
+Non-core vaccines, such as the leptospirosis vaccine, canine influenza vaccine, and Bordetella vaccine, are selected based on your dog’s lifestyle, geographic location, and risk of exposure.

 What is the recommended puppy vaccine schedule?